trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 > Companies exist to make money, not to lose it.

-> The first step to thinking clearly is to question what we think we know about the past.
+> The first step to thinking is to question what we think we know about the past.

 ### A Quick History of the 90's